skellis46/slipbox/artistic research and ecosystems.md

 - Which of Schiesser's [[five main positions on practice research]] is this writing based on?
 - perhaps large (non-human body) images sprinkled throughout - with 'this body' on top?

+A way to end:
+- when we study the world we are only making evident limits of our own thinking (embodied in our logbooks and measuring instruments) -- from [[Bridle - Ways of Being#^b5edaa]]

 ---